Hospitals in Wisconsin, Texas under strain as COVID-19 cases surge | Health

 Hospitals in Wisconsin, Texas under strain as COVID-19 cases surge

-The number of new COVID-19 cases in the United States has risen 25% in the last week to nearly half a million while the number of tests performed rose 6%, according to a Reuters analysis.
-Giroir emphasized that the spike can be controlled with mitigation efforts including wearing masks and social distancing.
-But he warned, "If we don't do those things, it may force local officials and government officials in states to have more draconian measures because cases will go up if we don't make a change."
+The number of new COVID-19 cases in the United States has risen 25% in the last week to nearly half a million, while the number of tests performed rose 6%, according to a Reuters analysis.
+Giroir emphasized that the spike can be controlled with mitigation efforts, including wearing masks and social distancing.
+"If we don't do those things, it may force local officials and government officials in states to have more draconian measures because cases will go up if we don't make a change," he warned.

 - READ MORE ON: